DicksonChris/jsonc2json/README.md

 ### 4. Use it.

-Now whenever you want to edit your projects `package.json` file, instead you can edit the `package.jsonb` file and comment it to your hearts content.
+Now whenever you want to edit your projects `package.json` file, instead you can edit the `package.jsonc` file and comment it to your hearts content.

 When you're ready to compile it simply run:
 ```shell